-So what is the best way to select graphic novels that will be interesting to reluctant readers while providing valuable information to bring them more success?
-We’ve got some suggestions of topics with matching searches using field codes.
+So, what is the best way to select graphic novels that will be interesting to reluctant readers while providing valuable information to bring them more success?
+It’s easy with NoveList!
+We’ve got some suggestions for topics with matching searches using field codes.
 You can use our searches or navigate to the advanced search page to choose different age levels, reading levels, and more.

 Graphic novels and the classics